ruofanhu/Tweet-FD/code_for_github/roberta_bertweet/README.md

-# RoBERTa and BERTweet
+# RoBERTa, BERTweet, BiLSTM, and SVM
-Codes for training RoBERTa and BERTweet on TWEET-FD dataset.
+Codes for training RoBERTa, BERTweet, BiLSTM, and SVM on TWEET-FD dataset.
 Below and default parameters in each code files are parameter settings that we used to train models in paper's experiment section.

 ## Usage